NacomiTagiera/Nextjs-md-blog/README.md

 ### Features

-- Responsive design that looks great on any device
-- Intuitive navigation for easy browsing
 - Markdown support for easy formatting of blog posts
+- Tailwind CSS for customizable and reusable styling
 - Integration with MongoDB to store messages sent by contact form
 - Form validation using Formik and Yup
-- Tailwind CSS for customizable and reusable styling
+- Responsive design that looks great on any device

 ### Technologies used